How to Swim With Your Horse & What To Expect

 Take your horse to the water slowly, letting it walk to the edge and sniff around.
 Then, encourage it to take a couple of steps toward the water, and if the horse bolts, let the horse relax and start over, taking a couple more steps forward.

-If it’s the horse’s first time to reach the water deep enough to swim, chances are it might panic or feel uneasy.
-But it can help if you can have an experienced horse lead the beginner horse or bring a friend with you who has some experience swimming with horses.
+If it’s the horse’s first time to reach the water deep enough to swim, it might panic or feel uneasy.
+But it can help if you can have an experienced horse lead the beginner horse or bring a friend with some experience swimming with horses.
 However, you must keep a reasonable distance from each other to avoid a collision or getting each other kicked.

 Swimming With Your Horse

-You have to choose how to spend time in the water with your four-legged companion: riding on their back or swimming in the water alongside them.
+You have to choose how to spend time in the water with your four-legged companion: riding on their back or swimming alongside them.

 Riding on a horse’s back as it makes its way in the water is hassle-free for you but difficult for the horse.
-You need to have good balance to prevent falling off next to the horse and getting hit by its legs.
-Using a saddle may be easier for you but remember that water can damage the leather.
+You must have good balance to prevent falling off next to the horse and getting hit by its legs.
+Using a saddle may be easier, but remember that water can damage the leather.

 Additional Tips For A Safe Swim